 20 pip challenge Excel/Google Sheets spreadsheet

-It can get quite difficult to calculate lot sizes for every trade if you’re following this trading strategy, so the trade who originally developed this strategy made a spreadsheet that you can follow.
+It can get quite difficult to calculate lot sizes for every trade if you’re following this trading strategy, so the trader who originally developed this strategy made a spreadsheet that you can follow.

-I’ve modified the spreadsheet a little to let you take 10, 15, or 20 pip trades.
+One to help you take 10, 15, or 20 pip trades.
 This way, you don’t have to wait for a setup that will net you 20 pips.
 You can continue following this strategy even if you find a slightly smaller setup.

 How practical is this trading strategy?